DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{ransformer} models \cite{Vaswani17transformer} have shown impressive performance for a wide range of classification and regression tasks \cite{Devlin19BERT, Dosovitskiy21ViT}.
 However, their size has grown significantly as new complex tasks have been targeted, resulting in slower inference speeds.
-This problem is especially critical in applications where low-latency models are required, making the use of deep Transformer models unfeasible.
-Some applications such as robot perception impose limitations in the available hardware to perform predictions, further increasing the latency.
-Cloud solutions are not always possible due to privacy or practical constraints such as network delay or reliability.
-Moreover, there is an increasing sense of awareness regarding the high energy consumption required to run large Transformer-based models.
+This problem is especially critical in tasks where large amounts of data needs to be processed in real time, such as stream processing.

-One problem following with such characteristics is stream processing.
-Stream processing can be defined as the set of tasks in which new predictions are made by a model at specific intervals or on-demand, given new data inputs.
-These models normally benefit from leveraging past information together with the present data and rely on a sliding temporal window formed by the $n$ most recent data points.
-This process leads to a high level of computational redundancy, since temporal relations between past tokens must be recomputed at every iteration.
-The Continual Transformers \cite{Hedegaard23cont_trans} addressed this issue by introducing a redundancy-free version of the Transformer encoder.
-However, their gains are modest when using a stack of two encoder layers, and deeper encoder models cannot include Continual Transformer layers \cite{Hedegaard23cont_trans} due to the dependencies of tokens between layers.
+In stream processing, new predictions are made by a model at specific intervals or on-demand, given new data inputs.
+Some data types that can have these characteristics are video inputs captured from a camera, audio inputs captured from a microphone, or text input created by a human.
+Transformer models typically benefit from leveraging past information together with the present data and rely on a sliding temporal window formed by the $n$ most recent data points.
+However, this process leads to a high level of computational redundancy, since the temporal relations between past tokens must be recomputed at every iteration.
+The Continual Transformers \cite{Hedegaard23cont_trans} partially addressed this issue by introducing a redundancy-free version of the Transformer encoder.
+However, their gains are modest when using a stack of two encoder layers, and deeper encoder models cannot include Continual Transformer layers due to the dependencies of tokens between layers.
 This makes Continual Transformers only suitable for problems that can be solved with one or two Transformer layers, as their efficiency advantages get washed out in deeper models.